Rodolfo Biazon: Senate

-He was also one of the main proponent of the Reproductive Health Bill.
+Biazon was also one of the main proponents of the Reproductive Health Bill.

 House of Representatives

 Biazon ran for the open seat of his son, Ruffy in the lone district in 2010 as he was term-limited.
-Ruffy, also term-limited ran, instead for the Senate but lost at fourteenth place.
+Ruffy, also term-limited, ran instead for the Senate but was unsuccessful.
 He faced former broadcaster Dong Puno.
 He was elected with 46% of the vote.
 His term started on June 30, 2010.
-He was then reelected in 2013.
-He decided not to seek reelection in 2016.
+He was then reelected in 2013, defeating four opponents.
+He decided not to seek reelection in 2016 and was succeeded by his son Ruffy.

 Personal life

-He met Monserrat Narag Bunoan as a classmate in the Philippine Military Academy.
+Biazon met Monserrat Narag Bunoan as a classmate in the Philippine Military Academy.
 Eight months after his graduation in the Philippine Military Academy, he eventually married Monserrat or "Monchie" as she is called on December 3, 1961.

-They have three children, Rita Rosanna (first runner-up on Binibining Pilipinas 1985), Rino Rudiyardo and Rozzano Rufino (incumbent Muntinlupa mayor), who were all successful in their respective fields.
+They had three children: Rita Rosanna (first runner-up at the Binibining Pilipinas 1985), Rino Rudiyardo, and Rozzano "Ruffy" Rufino (incumbent mayor of Muntinlupa).